Why the Queulat National Park is so special to Pura

 The fjord is wonderful to look at.
 But hiring out kayaks from the lodge will better allow you to appreciate its quiet attraction from a different vantage point.
-Glorious views abound, sandy beaches beckon and the plip-plop of the water tunes you in to this laid-back rhythm of Queulat.
+Glorious views abound, sandy beaches beckon and the plip-plop of the water tunes you into a more laid-back rhythm.

 How to visit the Queulat National Park

 Queulat can be incorporated into a 4x4 self-drive adventure along Chile's Carretera Austral - the Southern Highway.
 This little-visited road stretches for over 1,000km to link far flung villages and provide access to an astonishing diversity of landscapes.
 The temperate forests found here contrast sharply with the desert scenery of Jeinimeni, the open grassland of Parque Patagonia, the icefields near Puerto Bertrand and the sparkling blue waters of the Baker River further south.
 Yet these and more can all be visited by those with an adventurous spirit and pre-disposition towards intrepid exploration.
 That's why we love it.
 And it's only the beginning of the story.

 If you want a flavour of what we offer, look no further than our Carretera Uncovered itinerary.
 If you only go to one part of Chile, then let it be this part.